nicksiwa/issuetracking/README.md

-# BugTracking
+# BugTracking.
-# JSP Servlet Application
+JSP Servlet Application.
+Bug and issue tracker for you project.